awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/configuring-https-endtoend.md

 ```

 **Note**
 The EB CLI and Elastic Beanstalk console apply recommended values for the preceding options\.
 You must remove these settings if you want to use configuration files to configure the same\.
-See  for details\.
+See [Recommended Values](command-options.md#configuration-options-recommendedvalues) for details\.

 The next part is a bit more complex\.
 You need to modify the load balancer's security group to allow traffic, but depending on whether you launch your environment in the default VPC or a custom VPC, the load balancer's security group will vary\.
 In a default VPC, Elastic Load Balancing provides a default security group that can be used by all load balancers\.
 In a VPC that you create, Elastic Beanstalk creates a security group for the load balancer to use\.